demetresfytanides/Nek5kExtra/hemi_vortex_core/README.md

 line segment upstream of a hemispherical roughness element [1,2].

 ## Vortex Core Identification
-Currently, this set up illustrates the use of different vortex core identification metholologies from the literature.
+This set up illustrates the use of different vortex core identification metholologies from the literature.
-This routine calculates the vortex core region using one of the following identification methods:
+This routine calculates the vortex core region using the following identification methods:

 'lambda2': Generates Lambda-2 vortex of Jeong & Hussein, JFM '95 using the standard